Dreaming of visiting Milan and getting to see Da Vinci’s The Last Supper?

 Let’s tell it as it is, I may not have visited The Last Supper soon enough, but I did visit many other impressive landmarks in Milan during the 18 years I lived in northern Italy.

-Some of my favorite include the building of the State University (via Festa del Perdono st.) as well as the Duomo, Milan’s famous Gothic cathedral and the Torre Velasca, a magnificent contemporary building that resembles the Medieval castles of Italy’s past.
+Some of my favorite places to see in Milan include the building of the State University (via Festa del Perdono st.) as well as the Duomo, Milan’s famous Gothic cathedral and the Torre Velasca, a magnificent contemporary building that resembles the Medieval castles of Italy’s past.

-Train travel in Italy is quite efficient and within a short time, you can reach the magnificent canals of Venice, the spectacular city of Bergamo, and some of the most stunning and snow-capped mountains.
+Train travel in Italy is quite efficient and within a short time, you can reach the magnificent canals of Venice, the spectacular city of Bergamo, and some of the most stunning Italian unexplored lakes and snow-capped mountains.

 Where to Stay in Milan